Italian Wedding soup is a hearty, classic soup made on the stovetop! This recipe comes together quickly for the perfect weeknight meal!

 Instructions

 - Add wine and deglaze the pan, scraping the bottom of the pot with a wooden spoon to loosen any browned bits.
-Add the chicken broth and bring to a boil.
+Add the chicken broth and bring it to a boil.

 - Serve hot, sprinkled with shredded Parmesan cheese.